rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 * We will assume throughout this document that you are the root user or can get there with _sudo_.
 * We are assuming a fresh install of the OS, however that is **NOT** a requirement.

-# Introduction
+## Introduction

 Documentation can take many forms in an organization.
 Having a repository that you can reference for that documentation is invaluable.
 A wiki (which means _quick_ in Hawaiian), is a way to keep documentation, process notes, corporate knowledge bases, and even code examples, in a centralized location.
 IT professionals who maintain a wiki, even secretly, have a built-in insurance policy against forgetting an obscure routine.

 DokuWiki is a mature, fast, wiki that runs without a database, has built in security features, and is relatively easy to deploy.
 For more information on what DokuWiki can do, check out their [web page](https://www.dokuwiki.org/dokuwiki).

 DokuWiki is just one of many wiki's available, though it's a pretty good one.
 One big pro is that DokuWiki is relatively lightweight and can run on a server that is already running other services, provided you have space and memory available.

-# Installation

 ## Installing Dependencies